Tongli Town in Suzhou

 The Major Attraction Map of Suzhou ( Google)

-Third, ticket prices vary by site.
-Big-name gardens cost about 70–90 RMB in high season, and 50–70 RMB in low season.
-Medium-sized gardens like the Master of the Nets Garden (网师园) or Canglang Pavilion (沧浪亭) range from 30–50 RMB.
-Smaller spots like Yi Garden (艺圃) charge as little as 10–20 RMB, while temples like Xiyuan Temple (西园寺) may cost just 5 RMB.
+Third, ticket prices vary depending on the size and popularity of the site.
+Large UNESCO-listed gardens usually cost about 70–90 RMB in high season and around 50–70 RMB in low season.
+Mid-sized gardens such as the Master of the Nets Garden (网师园) and Canglang Pavilion (沧浪亭) typically charge around 30–50 RMB.
+Smaller gardens like Yi Garden (艺圃) may cost only 10–20 RMB, while temples such as Xiyuan Temple (西园寺) often charge just a small entrance fee.

 1) Humble Administrator’s Garden (拙政园)